shred/pyquaero/docs/firmware.md

 <span class="fw-part">Partial</span>: Feature is essentially supported, but some important parts are still missing. <br>
 <span class="fw-no">No</span>: Feature is not supported at all.

-!!! important
-    After a firmware update, some features may not be available any more (see the table above).
-If you require a special feature, make sure it is still available after the firmware has been updated, _before_ performing the update.
-It is **not** possible to downgrade to an older firmware version again, so do not update if in doubt.

 ## Other Firmware Versions

 Your firmware version is not listed above?

 If the structure version still matches, other firmware versions may be supported as well, but are then untested.
+If you can spare some minutes, please [file an issue](https://github.com/shred/pyquaero/issues) so we can add your firmware version to the list.

 If the structure version is unknown, _pyquaero_ refuses to connect to the Aquaero device.
 More or less extensive changes to the source code are then needed to make this firmware version work.